 Step 1: Measure out even amounts of shampoo (1 ounce)

 The first step in the process was to measure out an equal serving of each shampoo into each cup.
 In our case, this meant one ounce of each product.
 Since different shampoos all have slightly different liquid consistencies, they can be a little difficult to measure and pour, so we found the most accurate way to measure amounts was by using the bottom ridge of our Solo test cups as a marker.
 For those who don’t know, the bottom ridge of a Solo cup conveniently indicates approximately one ounce of content.
+For water, we used reverse osmosis filtered water.

 Now, it’s important to note that an ounce of shampoo is slightly more than what you should actually be using on your hair (we’ll cover appropriate shampoo amounts in our “tips” section further down the page).
 With that said, we chose this amount on purpose; we wanted to use slightly more than average to really show the effects of each shampoo on our test hair.